Jusoor-Grad/Jusoor-backend/README.md

 - web-backend: source code for the backend serving both the student application and therapist dashboard

 ## NOTICE
-All work of this respoitory is of the creative ownership of the active developers only
+All work of this respoitory is of the creative ownership of the active developers only.
+This work does not by any mean represent the official stance of KFUPM on mental health or student services